- There is frost or ice on the sides and edges of my freezer

 However, with Low Frost you will find ice builds up on the walls and you will need to defrost the appliance occasionally.

 1. Defrost the freezer.

 - You can find detailed information in the user manual.

-- In freezers with frost-free technology, ice will thaw automatically.
+- In freezers with frost-free technology (No Frost), ice will thaw automatically.
 If the freezer is not a frost-free model, you must defrost it yourself as required.